+GENERAL WELSH: Yeah, [Inaudible].
 And Mike's not a touchy feely guy.
+[Inaudible].
 This is airmen feel about you.
 You made us proud.
 You made the service proud.
+No way the secretary and I could [Inaudible].
+No airmen [Inaudible].

-I have to explain something to everybody.
-We got a bunch of stuff in the papers.
-By the way, the awards ceremony with the Secretary of Defense is in a few days.
+[Inaudible] I have to explain something to everybody.
+We got a bunch of stuff in the papers [Inaudible].
+By the way, the awards ceremony for the Secretary of Defense [Inaudible].

 Put up the next slide, would you?
+Whatever I say you should [Inaudible] -- what most people don't know is that Spencer [Inaudible].
+Next one.
+[Inaudible] say it's not worth doing it that fast.
+[Inaudible] supervisor [Inaudible].

-What most people don't know is that Spencer promotes to senior airman soon Next one.
-Chief Cody is going to call you on the first of November and make sure your uniform looks like this.
-It's mostly one thing you've got to ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 remember.
+So we'll just [Inaudible] senior airmen.
+Chief [Inaudible] is going to call you on the first of November and make sure your uniform looks like this.
+It's mostly one thing you've got to remember.

 You put on that stripe and become a noncommissioned officer in the Air Force, you've got a whole bunch of people in this audience who are going to make sure you take that seriously.
+And you remember [Inaudible] the day you pin that on [Inaudible] future airman from that day forward, [Inaudible].

 It teaches you humility.
-You understand that all this stuff is fleeting.
+[Inaudible] understand that all this stuff is fleeting.
 What matters is who you are down in there.
-I look forward to seeing you as an NCO.
+[Inaudible] look forward to seeing [Inaudible].

-It's important that we stop and remind ourselves that man has been fighting on land and sea for thousands and thousands and thousands of years.
-And our fight in the air is just beginning.
+[Inaudible] it's important that we stop and remind ourselves that man has been fighting on land and sea for thousands and thousands and thousands of [Inaudible].
+And [Inaudible] about is just [Inaudible].

-And while the wild blue yonder is at 12:00, and someday airmen will conquer air and space and cyberspace because that's what they do.
+And while [Inaudible] is at 12:00 [Inaudible], and someday airmen will conquer air and space and [Inaudible] because that's what they do.
 And then we'll go for a new domain.
-We can stare in awe at the power and beauty of the United States Air Force.
+[Inaudible] time so we can go back here and we can put on [Inaudible] and mom's sunglasses.
+And we can stare in awe at the power and beauty of the United States Air Force [Inaudible].
 I actually look forward to this day.
 I can't wait to go there.
 Next slide.

-I'm going to ask all the people to please ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 come up here and join me on stage.
+I'm going to ask all the people [Inaudible] please come up here and join me on stage.
 Will you guys run the video for this?
+We have broken the sound and played a [Inaudible].

+What barriers will we break next?
+Every day, we are given the opportunity to decide [Inaudible].
 Just close your eyes and look inside.
 You are the new frontier.
 I'm General Mark Welsh and these are my heroes.

 Last year, we closed this session singing the Air Force song.
-And I have taken so much grief about that for the last 12 months.
+And I have taken so much grief about that [Inaudible] for the last 12 months.
 But I've decided to do it a little bit different this time.